 - About 30 small asteroids a few meters in size hit Earth every year.
 They make spectacular fireballs in the atmosphere, and sometimes fragments make it to the surface as meteorites, but don’t cause any significant damage on the ground.

 - An asteroid like the one that exploded near the Tunguska River in Siberia in 1908 impacts on average once or twice a millennium.
-It leveled an area of forest 50% larger than the city of Los Angeles but luckily hit an uninhabited area in Siberia.
-On average larger asteroids hit less frequently with increasing size, i.e., big stuff hits less often, including the extreme case:
+It leveled an area of forest 50% larger than the city of Los Angeles but luckily did so an uninhabited area in Siberia.

-- Skipping to much, much larger sizes, an asteroid the size of the dinosaur (and 70% of the species on Earth) killer at 10 km in size hits on time scales more like 100 million years.
+- Skipping to much, much larger sizes, an asteroid the size of the one that killed the dinosaurs (and 70% of the species on Earth) at 10 kilometers in size hits on time scales more like once every 100 million years.

 Are there any asteroids heading for Earth?

 There are a few asteroids that currently are known to have a low probability of hitting Earth in tens to hundreds of years.
-For example, one of the highest probabilities currently is an approximately 37-meter diameter asteroid called 2000 SG344 that has a 1 in 1100 chance of impact in 2071.
 But these always are based on asteroid observations that have uncertainties in them.
 Usually, as more observations are obtained, the impact probability will drop to 0; in other words, we know it won’t hit.
 JPL keeps an online list of all asteroids with any probability of hitting Earth.
 The big uncertainty is that we haven’t discovered most of near-Earth asteroids yet, so we don’t know if they are on a collision course with Earth, which is why finding and tracking them is crucial.

 Why do asteroids hit Earth?